 The following files are not installed from the CD-ROM as they are specific to each individual console.
-As such, a backup copy should be kept of these files in-case of PC or hard-drive failure: The system will automatically back up these files to a user-specified drive, if it is set to do so.
-This is done using the Set-up Application.
+As such, a backup copy should be kept of these files in-case of PC or hard-drive failure:

-FILENAME DESCRIPTION C:\Sigma\Cust1\Config.ini This file should only be altered by an approved Calrec engineer using a specifically designed application.
+FILENAME DESCRIPTION C:\Alpha\Cust1\Config.ini This file should only be altered by an approved Calrec engineer using a specifically designed application.
 The file can be copied but any unauthorised changes made will render it inoperable, including changing the date stamp of the file (such as saving even if not edited).
 If the file needs to be e-mailed to Calrec for any reason it should always be zipped to protect the file time/date stamp.
 A new backup copy of this file should be made after a console upgrade.
-C:\Sigma\Cust1\Setup.ini This file is updated when changes to console settings are made and saved using the set-up application.
+C:\Alpha\Cust1\Setup.ini This file is updated when changes to console settings are made and saved using the set-up application.
 It should not be altered by any means other than by using the set-up application.
 A new backup copy of this file should be made after such changes are made or after a software upgrade.
-C:\Sigma\Cust1\Options\Options.bin This file is updated and a new backup should be made when changes to any of the sub- pages of the options screen are made and saved.
-C:\Sigma\Cust1\memories This is the default location for the user memories.
+C:\Alpha\Cust1\Options\Options.bin This file is updated and a new backup should be made when changes to any of the sub-pages of the options screen are made and saved.
+C:\Alpha\Cust1\memories This is the default location for the user memories.
 However, operators can choose to save them to any location they desire.
 The maintenance department should keep a backup of the important default memories, whilst operators should be encouraged to keep their own backups of their own memories and to update them whenever they make important changes to them.
 After a software upgrade the main set of memories will be upgraded and checked by the engineer carrying out the upgrade.
 A new backup should then be made of these memories.
-C:\Sigma\Cust1\Meter This is the default location for the user-definable meter configurations.
+C:\Alpha\Cust1\Meter This is the default location for the user-definable meter configurations.
 If your console uses these, you should also keep a backup copy of the files in this folder.
-C:\Sigma\Cust1\Monitor This is the default location for the user-definable monitor panel configurations.
+C:\Alpha\Cust1\Monitor This is the default location for the user-definable monitor panel configurations.
 If your console uses these, you should also keep a backup copy of the files in this folder.
-C:\Sigma\Cust1\Network If your console uses Hydra Audio Networking, you should also keep a backup copy of the files in this folder.
+C:\Alpha\Cust1\Network If your console uses Hydra Audio Networking, you should also keep a backup copy of the files in this folder.
 These are the configuration settings for the network units.
-C:\Sigma\Cust1\Lists This is the default location for the user-definable port list configurations.
+C:\Alpha\Cust1\Lists This is the default location for the user-definable port list configurations.
 You should keep a backup copy of the files in this folder.
-C:\Sigma\Cust1\Router This is the default location for any router configurations made using a serial interface.
+C:\Alpha\Cust1\Router This is the default location for any router configurations made using a serial interface.
 If your console uses these, you should also keep a backup copy of the files in this folder.
-For customers using Compaq PC's only: C:\Sigma100\Cust1\A100fe1.ini C:\Sigma100\Alphaprg\Alphaprg.ini These files are installed from the CD-ROM in a default format.
+For customers using Compaq PC's only: C:\Alpha100\Cust1\A100fe1.ini C:\Alpha100\Alphaprg\Alphaprg.ini These files are installed from the CD-ROM in a default format.
 The settings in these files can vary in different Compaq PCs.
 The backup of these files should be updated after a software upgrade.
 If a new hard-drive is fitted to the original Compaq PC, these files should be used to over-write the versions installed by the CD-ROM.